queite/queite/README.md

 Driven by knowledge, I saw a world of infinite possibilities in technology.

-I found in development the perfect opportunity to practice skills and knowledge developed in other areas such as analytical skills, adaptability, creative thinking.
-And quench my thirst for learning and my curiosity.
+In addition to quench my thirst for learning and curiosity.
+I found in development the perfect opportunity to practice developed skills and knowledge, such as time management and organization, analytical thinking, open-mindedness and adaptability.

 There is always more to learn, always a new world opening up, and it really brings excitement.